PGHowell/PGHowell.github.io/_pages/about.md

 #social: true # includes social icons at the bottom of the page
 ---

-I'm Payton Howell and I'm a Graduate Student in the Department of Applied Mathematics at the University of Washington.
+I'm Payton Howell and I'm a PhD Candidate in the Department of Applied Mathematics at the University of Washington.
+My advisor is Sasha Aravkin.

-My research interests consist of Optimization and Kalman Smoothing.
+My research interestsare in Optimization and Kalman Smoothing.
+Currently I work on Model-Agnostic Kalman Smoothing Methods.

 Outside of mathematics I enjoy dancing and reading.